-Voluntary and Involuntary Consumer:
+Voluntary and Involuntary Consumer

 Voluntary Consumer is one who purchases the thing as they want or according to their needs but an Involuntary consumer is a person who provides to whom some goods are provided as the facilities or services they do not want to have such goods as these goods are not according to their needs.

-Object of Consumer Protection Act:
+Object of Consumer Protection Act

 - To provide for better protection of the consumer’s interest and for that purpose

-- To make provision for the establishment of consumer council and other authorities for settlement of consumer disputes.
+- To make provision for the establishment of a consumer council and other authorities for settlement of consumer disputes.
 Its object is to render simple, inexpensive, and speedy remedies to consumers with complaints against defective goods and services.

 A consumer is a person who buys goods for a consideration which has been paid or promised or partly paid and partly promised or under any system of deferred payment and included any uses of such goods other than the person who buys such goods for consideration paid or promised or partly paid or partly promised, or under any system of deferred payment when such use is made, with the approval of such person but does not include a person who obtains such goods for